vinceimbat/vinceimbat.github.io/content/uman/023/index.md

 [[walking beckoning baguio|Walking "Beckoning Baguio"]]:

 But the collation of essays into eight sections I take as a reflection of the tempered nature of walking Baguio.
 Yeah, walking Baguio can still feel scattered, but it mostly feels arranged.
 Due to the city's smallness, familiarity with spaces becomes easy, and with that familiarity comes indescribable comfort.
 In other words, walking Baguio doesn't feel as messy as walking Manila.
 This comparison is important because Baguio and Manila were the first guinea pigs of American-enforced city planning, the goal of which was to paint in the minds of the newly colonized that everything was okay and beautiful.
-With this historical knowledge, one might say the Americans found more success in Baguio. *Beckoning Baguio* is a reminder, though, that the city of pines, as pretty as it is, is mired by the same problems recognizable throughout the country's many urban landscapes.
+With this historical knowledge, one might say the Americans found more success in Baguio. _Beckoning Baguio_ is a reminder, though, that the city of pines, as pretty as it is, is mired by the same problems recognizable throughout the country's many urban landscapes.
 If this is a walking book, then it would move the reader to walk and, specifically, to walk Baguio.
 When the reader ever reaches that point, I think of no better companion than these essays.

-***
+---

 2.1